ScottWorks/Javascript-Deep-Dive/Part-1-Lexical-Scope-and-Closures/Closure.md

 ## Closure

 - Closure is when a function "remembers" its lexical scope even when the function is executed outside that lexical scope.
 It is a characteristic of functions in a lexically scoped envrioment that allows the function to continue accessing variables outside of itself even when it is executed somewhere else.
-  - Visually this looks like like a function that executes inside of another function that has its own independent scope.
+Visually this looks like like a function that executes inside of another functions scope.

 ```js
 function foo() {